leeferwagen/node-recdirreader/README.md

     }).scan('/home/myname');
 ```

-##### As you can see: both, RecDirReader() and its scan() method accept a directory string as first argument.
+As you can see: both, RecDirReader() and its scan() method accept a directory string as first argument.
 But you can also pass an Array with Strings.
-Like in the following example:
+Like in this example:

 ```js
     RecDirReader(['/home/myname/Pictures', '/home/myname/Videos'])